×

 Dining: Farmhouse Restaurant “Haru San San”

-Cuisine: The restaurant offers dishes that take into account taste, color, and nutritional balance, such as dishes that make full use of the original flavors of the ingredients, mainly vegetables grown in the fields surrounding the restaurant and ingredients produced on Awaji Island.
+Cuisine: The restaurant offers dishes that take into account taste, color, and nutritional balance and make full use of the original flavors of the ingredients, mainly vegetables grown in the fields surrounding the restaurant and ingredients produced on Awaji Island.
+At this farm-to-table restaurant, seasonal vegetables are the star of the menu, complemented by meat and seafood ingredients.
+Both dinner and breakfast are included in an accommodation plan.

 Field Work

 Provides opportunities for people to realize a healthy body and mind and a fulfilling lifestyle by incorporating the blessings of nature.
-We offer programs that combine agriculture and cooking, composting, and other activities that are easy to participate in, as well as year-round programs that allow participants to learn specialized knowledge.
+We offer programs that combine agriculture and other activities that are easy to participate in to enjoy connecting with nature, touching the soil, and experiencing the joy of harvesting.